Extra Butter: Never judge a book by its movie

-One of my favorite t-shirts displays the statement, “Never Judge a Book by its Movie.”
-With so many movies adapted from books, can you count on the film to create the same thing that a reader experienced?
+One of my favorite T-shirts displays the statement, “Never Judge a Book by its Movie.”
+With so many movies adapted from books, can you count on the film to create the feelings that a reader experienced?
 Sometimes what makes a book memorable gets lost when adapted to a two-hour screenplay.

-Last year’s The Goldfinch, based on Donna Tartt’s Pulitzer Prize-winning novel from 2014, should have been a big hit up for all kinds of awards.
-Bestselling books don’t always become big-hit films though.
+Last year’s The Goldfinch, based on Donna Tartt’s Pulitzer Prize-winning novel published in 2014, should have been a big hit up for all kinds of awards.
+Bestselling books don’t always become successful films though.
 The Goldfinch made less than $11 million worldwide, and it scored a measly 24 percent on Rotten Tomatoes.
 That fate also befell the more recent Rhythm Section, an adaptation of Mark Burnell’s thriller starring Blake Lively, which bombed at theaters.

 You have free articles remaining.